Magform/PiratesNumbers/README.md

 #### Credits button exits the screen
 When previous check or last check is present then the part of the GUI to the right of this shifts slightly to the right and part of the credits button exits the screen.<br>
 To fix this I just need to remove the milliseconds from the time.

+#### Slow startup
+Pirates numbers has a very slow startup due, in my opinion, to pytesseract and tkinter but I have no idea how to make it faster.

 ## Future Development
 _In order of importance, it is not said, however, that it wavered made in this order_